Viralkhambhati/Aurelia-Weddings/README.md

 - Share the [live demo](https://aureliaweddings.viralkhambhati.qzz.io/) with a couple planning their wedding
 - Tag it on social media using **#AureliaWeddings**

----

-## 📜 License

-MIT License — free to use, modify, and share.

----

 Made with ❤️ for modern weddings.